-Q10.
-What if we intend to contribute all of our facilities and administration expenses (indirect costs) toward the project as a form of “in kind” contribution?
-Must we match what would have been the total award, or just the direct cost amount?

 Q11.
+What if we intend to forgo all reimbursement for our facilities and administrative (indirect) costs as a form of “in kind” contribution to the proposed RMIP project?
+Must we match what would have been the total award (direct and indirect costs), or just the direct cost amount actually awarded?

+Q12.
 May we use revenue generated by research-related activities, such as fees charged to research participants, to fulfill the matching requirement?

 No. Such revenue is considered “program income.”
 Program income is not an allowable source of matching dollars.
 Program income is gross income earned by a recipient, a consortium participant, or a contractor under a grant that was directly generated by the grant-supported activity or earned as a result of the award.
 Program income includes, but is not limited to, income from fees for services performed; charges for the use or rental of real property, equipment or supplies acquired under the grant; the sale of commodities or items fabricated under an award; charges for research resources; registration fees for grant-supported conferences, and license fees and royalties on patents and copyrights.

-Q12.
+Q14.
 When must the matching contributions be available?
 All at the outset of the project?
 By the end of the award period?
 In each year that the awarded funds are drawn?

 Types of eligible research projects